syncpy/SyncPy/README.md

-The SyncPy Python Library is an ongoing open-source project conceived and developed at the Institut des Systèmes Intelligentes et Robotique (ISIR) at the Université Pierre et Marie Curie (UPMC), Paris 6, France.
+The SyncPy Python Library is an ongoing open-source project conceived and developed at the Institut des Systèmes Intelligentes et Robotique (ISIR) at the Université Sorbonne Université, Paris 6, France.

 SyncPy library is currently under development in the framework of the SMART Labex Project (http://www.smart-labex.fr)